 The MESP offers a certificate for undergraduate students, promoting the acquisition of the basic skills and concepts as well as the more in-depth knowledge derived from specific disciplines or professions that engage with the Middle East as a field of study.

 The Undergraduate Certificate requires a total of eighteen (18) credits in courses with at least 25% Middle East content in addition to completing the "second semester of a Middle Eastern language".
-Here are some of the NEW COURSES offered in the fall of 2016 (other courses are offered at UW-Madison).
+Here are some of the NEW COURSES offered in the Spring of 2017 (other courses are offered at UW-Madison).

 The MESP houses and supports comprehensive modern Middle Eastern language programs in Arabic, Hebrew (biblical and modern), Persian, Turkish, and Azeri, providing students and other undergraduate and graduate students across UW-Madison with advanced language proficiency to support their research and fieldwork.